Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/UsingNcmlTds.md

 ## Debugging NcML

-When things go wrong, it\'s best to first debug the aggregation outside of the TDS.
+When things go wrong, it's best to first debug the aggregation outside of the TDS.

 Go to the TDS catalog and find the problem dataset.
 Inside the `<dataset>` element will be a `<netcdf>` element, that is the NcML aggregation.